Faith Herrin

 Professional Certifications

-Oregon Marriage and Family Therapist Associate, R7936
+Oregon Licensed Marriage and Family Therapist, T3368

 Level One Training Gottman Method Couples Therapy